 #Step 1: Force-Stop and Reopen Messenger

-This clears any stuck process in memory without deleting anything.
-It’s the fastest first step.
+Force-stopping kills any stuck process sitting in memory without deleting anything.
+It’s the fastest thing to try first.

 #Step 2: Clear the Messenger Cache

 Go to Settings > Apps > Messenger > Storage > Clear Cache.
-This removes temporary files that have become corrupted and won’t log you out or delete messages.
-We ran this on a Pixel 8 Pro during a “messages not loading” loop, and the app loaded normally within 5 seconds of reopening.
-In our testing, this fix resolves roughly 60% of Android Messenger issues.
+This wipes temporary files that have become corrupted and won’t log you out or delete any messages.
+We tested this on a Pixel 8 Pro during a “messages not loading” loop and found that the conversation list came back within 5 seconds of reopening Messenger.

 #Step 3: Check Your Internet Connection

-Open a browser and load any website.
-No load means your network is the problem, not Messenger.
+Open a browser and try to load any page.
+No load at all?
+Your network is the problem, not Messenger.

 Toggle airplane mode on and off.
-If you’re on mobile data, switch to Wi-Fi.
-If you’re already on Wi-Fi, forget the network and reconnect — a bad handshake is a surprisingly common cause of Messenger spinning endlessly, especially after switching between networks or walking into a new building.
+If you’re on mobile data, try switching to Wi-Fi.
+If you’re already on Wi-Fi, forget the network and reconnect.
+A bad handshake after walking between buildings is a surprisingly common cause of Messenger spinning endlessly.

 #Step 4: Update or Reinstall Messenger

 Open the Google Play Store, tap your profile icon, then Manage apps & device > Updates available.
 Install any pending Messenger update.
-According to Google’s Play Store support page, app updates frequently include crash fixes tied to recent Android version changes.
+According to Google Play’s update support page, the Play Store downloads app updates automatically over Wi-Fi by default, so a device that has been offline for a while may be running a version with known crash fixes already patched upstream.

-Still crashing after updating?
+Still crashing after the update?
 Uninstall and reinstall.
-That replaces corrupted installation files.
+A clean install replaces any corrupted installation files with fresh binaries.

 #Step 5: Restart Your Phone

 Hold the power button and tap Restart.
-A full restart clears RAM, closes background processes, and resets network stacks.
-We use this when clearing the cache fixes the problem temporarily but the app crashes again within a few hours.
+A full restart clears RAM, closes background processes, and resets the network stack.
+In our testing, this is the fix we reach for when clearing the cache works temporarily but the app crashes again within a few hours.

 #iOS Fixes: Step-by-Step